Art and Artist Vertical Files

 All of the African Art Library's files may be consulted on site and selections may be photocopied for a small fee.

-The mission of the Anacostia Community Museum is to challenge perceptions, broaden perspectives, generate new knowledge, and deepen understanding about the ever-changing concepts and realities of "community" while maintaining its strong ties to Anacostia and the D.C.
-Metropolitan region.
+The mission of the Anacostia Community Museum is to explore social issues impacting diverse populations of the DC metropolitan area to promote mutual understanding and strengthen community bonds.
 The art and artist vertical files at the Anacostia Library consist of biographical data, photographs, announcements, reviews, press releases, invitations, reproductions, resumes, and newspaper clippings.
 These files document the work of innovative American artists creating art, practicing the arts, or demonstrating an art, including architecture, painting, sculpture, photography, music, theatre, film, dance, and poetry.

 All of the Anacostia Library's files may be consulted on site and selections may be photocopied for a small fee.